spyros-zikos/foundry-smart-contract-lottery-v2/README.md

 ## Usage

 ### Store private key in account
-(Need to have at least 100 Testnet LINK)
+(Needs to have at least 100 Testnet LINK)
 ```bash
 cast wallet import myaccount -i
 ```